Scottish Highlander (barge): History

 She was built in 1931, by Gebroeders Van Zutphen, in Vreeswijk, the Netherlands as a trading barge.
 She was christened the Vertrouwen, meaning "trust" in Dutch.
 She served as a trading barge for her first 60 years, transporting grain and various commodities throughout the Netherlands.

 J.P.
 Leisure Limited purchased the vessel in 1991.
 Following a renovation in the Netherlands, it sailed to Inverness in April 1993 to commence operations as a passenger ship.

 In 1999 she was purchased by Derek Banks to become part of the European Waterways fleet of hotel barges.
-From 1999 to 2000 she was completely renovated and was renamed Scottish Highlander.
-She was refurbished again in 2006.
+From 1999 to 2000 she was completely renovated, renamed Scottish Highlander and was refurbished again in 2006.

-As a working hotel barge she cruises in Scotland on the Caledonian Canal with up to 8 passengers.
-She has four passenger cabins, three crew cabins, and a saloon.
+As a working hotel barge, she cruises in Scotland on the Caledonian Canal with up to 8 passengers having four passenger cabins, three crew cabins, and a saloon.

 She is crewed by a captain, tour guide, chef and housekeeper.